PCarpenter626/PJ4_MathMetrics-/README.md

 # PJ4_MathMetrics

 This project collects the quarterly Math test scores of the students at a Texas Middle School.
-From these scores, an analysis will be performed on the students primarily focusing on the achievement levels of two of the schools sub-populations, Black and Hispanic students.
-At the end of this analysis, we will be able to determine which Sub-Population performed the best and use this data to plan for the next steps for each Sub-Population as they prepare for their State Assessment.
+From these scores, an analysis will be performed primarily focusing on the achievement levels of two of the schools sub-populations, Black and Hispanic students.
+At the end of this analysis, we will be able to determine which Sub-Population performed the best on their quarterly tests and use this data to predict how each Sub-Population will preform on their State Assessment.

 # Prerequisites
 Requirements for the software and other tools to run: